 If the veteran buyer has a salary of $6,000, his take-home (net) pay will be about $4,500, depending on how many exemptions and deductions he claims on his tax return.
 We subtract the total debt ($3,183) from his net income to get Residual Income of $1,317.

 VA publishes guidelines for Residual Income in different areas of the country and for different family sizes.
 In the West Region, the guidelines look like this:

 This means that our veteran buyer’s family will qualify for this loan easily—if they are a family of four, they have more than the required $1,117 left over each month.

 To put this into perspective, if this were a conventional loan, the DTI would be over 50%—far too high for a conventional loan.
-Where this veteran will qualify to buy a $490,000 home with no down payment, the same borrower would be limited to $325,000 if he used conventional financing with 5% down.
+Where this veteran will qualify to buy a $490,000 home with no down payment, the same borrower would be limited to $325,000 if he used conventional financing with a 5% down payment.

 There are some who might say that approving a loan with no down payment and such a high DTI is risky; the fact is that VA loans, even during the difficult times following the 2008 financial crisis, have had a lower rate of delinquency and default than conventional loans.

 The VA home loan program has helped millions of men and women since 1944 who have served their county in the military to become homeowners.
 This unique (but realistic) method of evaluating and approving these loans makes home ownership closer than ever.